Trustlink-APIM/chips/docs/01-welcome.md

 title: Onboarding API
 -->

 The CHIPS&reg; Onboarding APIs allows users to be registered for CHIPS&reg; accounts.
+[Try it!][stoplight-chips-onboarding]

 <!--